jelastic-jps/tomcat-cluster/Readme.md

 Current implementation of Jelastic scalable Tomcat/TomEE cluster is built on top of Docker containers.
 This ensures additional reliability through operating each node as an isolated instance and enables simple [container update](https://docs.jelastic.com/docker-update) procedure.

-Upon cluster deployment, you will get the already configured and ready-to-work Apache Tomcat/TomEE cluster in the Cloud, that comprises 2 Tomcat/TomEE application servers (workers), NGINX load balancer ин by default.
+Upon cluster deployment, you will get the already configured and ready-to-work Apache Tomcat/TomEE cluster in the Cloud, that comprises 2 Tomcat/TomEE application servers (workers) and NGINX load balancer by default.

 ## Automatic Scaling and Clustering Configuration